-PacifiCorp's draft 2019 Integrated Resource Plan (IRP) continues investments in new wind generation and transmission, while adding significant new solar and storage resources.
+PacifiCorp's 2019 Integrated Resource Plan (IRP) continues investments in new wind generation and transmission, while adding significant new solar and storage resources.
 The plan, which is the result of a comprehensive data analysis and stakeholder input process, demonstrates the company’s adoption of additional lower-cost renewable resources to meet customer needs and support for its phased coal transition.

 At PacifiCorp, we share a bold vision with our customers for a future where energy is delivered affordably, reliably and without greenhouse gas emissions.
 A future where our vast, modern energy grid connects local communities to the low-cost and reliable energy they need to innovate and achieve their goals.